 The sheriff said the gunman was considered to have killed himself before they entered the room.
-At least 10 rifles were found there.
+The police found at least 10 rifles there.
 Sheriff Lombardo described Mr. Paddock as a “local resident”.
 Investigators are still trying to find out Paddock’s motive.

 Democratic Sen. Chris Murphy of Connecticut said it is time for Congress to do something about mass shootings, in general.
 Murphy, a leading gun-control advocate, said mass shootings had become an “epidemic” in America.